On June 15, 1752, Benjamin Franklin proved that lightning is electricity and invented the lightning rod through his experiments with kites.

 Franklin once said “if you would not be forgotten, as soon as you are dead and rotten, either write things worth reading, or do things worth the writing” and the people around the globe know that he has accomplished both.
 He has been honored by the Royal Society in 1753 and again at its 350th anniversary, celebrated in 2010.

-At yovisto academic video search you may watch the speech given by Bill Bryson on occasion of the 350th Anniversary of the Royal Society at Gresham College.
-The famous American author first introduces the Royal Society, its accomplishments as well as its meaning for today’s life.
-Then he presents – as he puts it – the ‘An even shorter History of nearly Everything’, starting with the great achievements of Benjamin Franklin.
+Famous author Bill Bryson gave a presentation on occasion of the 350th Anniversary of the Royal Society at Gresham College.
+In it, he first introduced the Royal Society, its accomplishments as well as its meaning for today’s life.
+Then he presents – as he puts it – the ‘An even shorter History of nearly Everything‘, starting with the great achievements of Benjamin Franklin.

 - Benjamin Franklin: An American Life, Simon & Schuster, 2003, Walter Isaacson